-From heart problems to bone disease, there's a lot different conditions your dentist can alert you to during an exam.
+From heart problems to bone disease, there are a lot of different conditions your dentist can alert you to during an exam.
 Good dental health is a direct reflection of overall health.
 Therefore it is of ultimate importance that you see your dentist on a regular basis.

-Not only can a regular six month dental check-up reveal certain health problems, they may also prevent them.
-In fact, a new study presented at the annual meeting of the American Heart Association found that people who received regular teeth cleanings and scrapings had a 24 percent lower risk of heart attack and 13 percent lower risk of stroke compared to people who didn’t get such dental care.
+Not only can a regular six-month dental check-up reveal certain health problems, but they may also prevent them.
+In fact, a new study presented at the annual meeting of the American Heart Association found that people who received regular teeth cleanings and scrapings had a 24 percent lower risk of heart attack and 13 percent lower risk of stroke compared to people who didn’t get much dental care.
 Here are 5 different health problems that your dentist can spot.

 Poor dental health and gum disease may be linked to Alzheimer’s disease and dementia, a new study from the University of Central Lancashire School of Medicine and Dentistry suggests.